 It is an inevitable consequence of technological history that the primal life-and-death intimacy between humans and other animals can no longer be experienced today in a complete and coherent way, except perhaps through the many and varied Nature religions of indigenous cultures.
 It is no small matter for species conservation then that these cultures are themselves losing their integrity.
 But the matter also touches human issues well beyond species conservation and the revival of these beleaguered communities.
-By formalizing Nature Religion, as a biological compass, to stabilize the unwieldy, and often scary, cultural shifts we are experiencing today or as we are likely to experience in the future (such as The Extremophile Choice), today’s fast-paced technological world might yet regain its roots.
+By formalising Nature Religion, as a biological compass, to stabilise the unwieldy, and often scary, cultural shifts we are experiencing today or as we are likely to experience in the future (such as The Extremophile Choice), today’s fast-paced technological world might yet regain its roots.

 Do we have here the sci-fi back-story for indigi-futurism?